technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 > strictures the same way you do, and burst out of any box that dare
 > enclose it.

-If you're fortunate enough to work in software but still feel the need to code in your free time, I hope that's something you can aspire to.
+If you're fortunate enough to work in software but still feel the drive to code in your free time, I hope that's something you can aspire to.

 whether that's thru microcontrollers, interactive development, or some